Home

 routine "fag-bar" raid, later involving other law

-enforcement agencies, quickly escalated into
+quickly escalated into

 five, inconsecutive

-nights and early morning hours when Gays, Lesbians, Bisexuals and
+nights and early morning hours!
+Gay,

-harmoniously sang out loud and clear "Stop!"
+finally, bravely proudly, harmoniously and Supremes-ly sang out loud and clear: "Stop!"

 Why did this Gay civil rights rebellion finally happen?

-abusing the rights of Gays, Lesbians, Bisexuals and Transgender people
+abusing the rights of G.L.B.T. people

 and their friends and supporters.
 These abuses continue --

-though far less frequently -- not only in New York but... throughout the U.S.A. and the entire World at large!
+though far less frequently -- not only in New York but... throughout the U.S.A. and the entire

-Back in 1969, "WE", as an inconsequential, unorganizaed and disrespected people, had absolutely no
+Back in 1969, "WE", as an inconsequential, unorganized and

-rights.
+should not have been telling US who to love!
 And, policies were inconsistent.
 While it

-was 'illegal' for boys to dance with boys or men to dance with men, girls
+was 'illegal' for boys to dance with boys or men to dance with men,

 could dance with girls and women could dance with

-standard against all Gay males even within the imaginary walls of the community.
-We as a people survived by
+standard against all Gay males even within the imaginary walls of the

 to many of the teenagers then, was the first place where we